 - Face Recognition: Lightroom now can catalog faces and let you search for the photographs of any person in the catalog.
 Essentially, it is a visual cue, an analog of written keywords.
 It may offer benefits to people who want Lightroom to recognize the faces, but I don’t photograph too many people and do not mind using keywords to identify them.
 Your mileage may vary, you may want to look at the Adobe documentation of this feature.
 My evaluation: Neutral.

 - Merge to HDR: Oh, no!
 There will be a deluge of HDR images on the Internet now!
 Thankfully, Lightroom does not have the “grungify” option and the results are very clean and realistic.
 I am VERY pleased to see this.
 Another feature that appears to be a benefit is that the merged image is saved in Adobe DNG format as a RAW image.
 I am assuming, which may or may not be accurate, that the DNG file brings all the advantages of the RAW format instead of shoehorning the image into that format.
 The Exposure slider on such HDR files shows a range of -10 to +10 where the range for normal RAW format images is -5 to +5.
-Perhaps it is kept as variant of a 32-bit file.
+Perhaps it is kept as a variant of a 32-bit file.
 The Adobe page on this feature does not offer any insight on the file format.
 My evaluation: Somewhat Positive.

 - Merge to Panorama: There are many ways of doing this and the addition of it to Lightroom is not a very important one for me.
 The company page dedicated to this feature says “Lightroom lets you easily merge photos of a landscape into a breathtaking panorama.”
 By now we should all be accustomed to adjective inflation, to ignore that “breathtaking” part.
 All said, the feature works easily for horizontal, vertical, and multiple-row panoramas and creates a DNG file as it does for HDR-merge.
 That may be a plus, but this is not a major feature for me.
 My evaluation: Neutral.